zeek/zeek/devel/style_guide.rst

 Function parameter passing
 **************************

 Follow the typical C++ best practices for parameter passing.
-Never pass objects by value, instead passing them by reference or const reference depending on if they're going to be modified.
+Avoid passing large objects by value, except in cases where the function can use move semantics and the caller can use `std::move`.
+For objects that will not be modified by the function, pass by const-reference.
+For objects that may be modified by the function, prefer making the argument a pointer instead of a reference.